--- Client-side HTTP library.

 end

---- Parses a URL and calls http.get
+--- Parses a URL and calls http.get with the result.

 --